korhore/Wall-E/README.md

-### WalleRobotoController
+### WalleRobotController

-WalleRobotoController is a legacy projecticluding same basic elements as Robots-projects has, but it is more contrete.
+WalleRobotController is a legacy projecticluding same basic elements as Robots-projects has, but it is more contrete.
 It works with robots car run by arduino, Car can be controller by a mobile device.
 Anorher one is put in the cat.
 Controil-mobile and device-mobile are connected by wlan and